mdibella-dev/mdb-theme-gutenberg/README.md

 ### Latest changes to the main branch

+* New: Restore the ability of the navbar to become a sidebar on larger displays ([#48](https://github.com/mdibella-dev/mdb-theme-fse/issues/48))
 * New: Add symbols for site up/down and home ([#48](https://github.com/mdibella-dev/mdb-theme-fse/issues/48))
 * New: Add support for plugin Embed Privacy
 * New: Add Gutenberg's margin control ([#41](https://github.com/mdibella-dev/mdb-theme-fse/issues/41))